How to Evaluate A Newsletter's Worth [2023 Guide]

 1. Sell your products

-Also, if you sell high-ticket coaching or consultation services, a newsletter can be your funnel to sell your service.
+Also, if you sell high-ticket coaching or consultation services, a newsletter can be your funnel to selling your service.

-Selling to niche newsletter subscribers means you already have a teeming pool of warm leads.
+Buying a niche newsletter means you already have a teeming pool of warm leads/subscribers to sell to.

 2. Paid sponsorship

-Getting sponsorship deals is another great way of monetizing your newsletter.
-It entails displaying your sponsor’s banner or ad at the beginning of your email.
+Getting sponsorship deals where you display your sponsor’s banner or ad at the beginning of your email is another great way of monetizing your newsletter.

 Typically, you can get between $30 and $50 per 1000 subscribers.
-So the larger your audience, the more you can make.
+So the more engaged your subscriber base is, the more you can charge.
 Also, you could feature up to 2 sponsors per issue or increase the frequency of sending out emails to grow your revenue.

 3. Classified ad space

-This is different from sponsorships in that, rather than acknowledging someone else’s product or service as your sponsor, you reserve a section at the end of your email where to place ads as shoutouts.
+This differs from sponsorships in that, rather than acknowledging someone else’s product or service as your sponsor, you reserve a section at the end of your email where to place ads as shoutouts.

 4. Ask for donations

 If you’re having difficulty attracting other businesses to sponsor or book ad space in your newsletter, you could ask for donations through Patreon.
-If your followers find value in what you do and appreciate it, they’ll consider donating.
+If your followers value and appreciate what you do, they’ll consider donating.

 5. Sell subscriptions